 Emma has a private practice at her home in the beautiful Northamptonshire countryside where she works with individuals, families and groups of all ages.
 Her work is facilitated by a long established herd of naturally kept horses, as well as cats, dogs, chickens and even a pair of bearded dragons.
 She firmly believes in, and works with, the therapeutic benefits of the human-animal bond and the powerful affects of being at one with nature.
 Emma particularly enjoys working with adolescents and has worked for a number of years with young people who have been excluded from mainstream education using horses to facilitate learning and personal development.
 She has experience of working with children, young people and adults suffering from anxiety, depression, self-harming, ADHD, behavioural problems and the affects of bullying.

-Sandy is a LEAP Senior EFP/L Practitioner and Training Assistant.
+Sandy is a LEAP Senior EFP/L Practitioner.
 She is a counsellor in Psychodynamic Therapy and Dynamic Interpersonal Therapy; accredited with the BPC and a registered member of the BACP.

 Having loved horses since childhood along with appreciating first hand the therapeutic nature of being around equine companions, training with LEAP in 2015 was a natural progression in her counselling career.